OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 You should then be prompted to confirm installation of the certificate (you'll also be asked to set a device PIN if you haven't already).

-This installs the certificate in the user certificate store (Tested on Genymotion VM).
+This installs the certificate in the user certificate store (tested on Genymotion VM).
 In order to place the certificate in the root store you can perform the following steps:

 1. Run adb as root with `adb root` and `adb shell`.
 2. Locate the newly installed certificate at `/data/misc/user/0/cacerts-added/`.